Workshop program

 ORGANISING COMMITTEE

-In addition to the application and co-applicants, the educators for the program will be the current members of the ESO simulation committee.
+In addition to the application and co-applicants, the educators for the programme will be the current members of the ESO Simulation Committee.
 Appointment to the committee is via expression of interest application followed by a selection process to ensure members have the required expertise and competencies to lead simulation education activities.
-ESO simulation committee will act as faculty for the program, designing and delivering the content.
+ESO Simulation Committee will act as faculty for the programme, designing and delivering the content.

 The members of the committee are: